zhouzilong2020/418-lock/README.md

 # Performance Comparison of Different Locks in Multi-core Processors

+## Roadmap
+Week of March 28
+- Review relevant literature on parallel lock implementations :white_check_mark:
+- Refine project goals and deliverables :white_check_mark:

+Week of April 4
+-  Implement spinning lock and measure performance :white_check_mark:
+-  Implement reader-writer lock and measure performance :white_check_mark:

+Week of April 11
+- Implement ticket lock and measure performance :white_check_mark:
+- Implement array-based lock and measure performance :white_check_mark:

+Week of April 18
+-  Analyze and compare performance results  :white_check_mark:

+Week of April 25 :one:
+-  refine test drive :white_check_mark:
+- sythesis workload for testing
+-  automate test process and produce figure

+Week of April 25 :two:
+- basic analysis for different lock performance under different workload

+Week of May 2 :one:
+- final report and demo scratch

+Week of May 2 :two:
+-  Finalize poster and demo
+- Practice presenting poster and demo
+- Submit final project report and any code/documentation updates by May 4

 ## Summary
 We are aiming to compare the performance of different lock implementations in XV6 in terms of throughput and latency metrics.